basho-labs/little_riak_book/en/04-operators.md

 Of course, you can always get a `list` of the current bucket types in the system.
 The list will also say whether the bucket type is activated or not.

 Other than that, there's nothing interesting about bucket types from an operations point of view, per se.
-Sure, there are some cool internal mechanisms at work, such as propogated metadata via a path laied out by a plumbtree and causally tracked by dotted version vectors.
+Sure, there are some cool internal mechanisms at work, such as propogated metadata via a path laied out by a plum-tree and causally tracked by dotted version vectors.
 But that's only code plumbing.
 What's most interesting about bucket types are the new features you can take advantage of: datatypes, strong consistency, and search.

 <h3>Datatypes</h3>